 - 120 volt 12 amps: 3 miles range gained per hour of charging (typical line cord charger)

 - 120 volt 15 amps: 4 miles range gained per hour of charging

 - 240 volt 16 amps: 12 miles range gained per hour of charging (older model 3.3 kiloWatt on-board chargers)

 - 240 volt 30 amps: 25 miles range gained per hour of charging (newer model 6.6 kiloWatt on-board chargers)

 - 240 volt 40 amps: 29 miles range gained per hour of charging (Tesla Model S mobile connector)

 - 20 kiloWatt: 58 miles range gained per hour of charging (Tesla Model S high powered wall connector)

 - Tesla Supercharger: 170 miles range gained per half-hour of charging

 Take this rule of thumb with a grain of salt.
-The Tesla Model S has lower energy efficiency than do the affordable electric cars. (see Driving habits, energy consumption, and driving range) That means other electric cars, like the BMW i3 (the most efficient of current electric cars), will get slightly better miles of range gained per hour of charging.
+The Tesla Model S has lower energy efficiency than do the affordable electric cars. (see Energy storage, energy consumption, weather and electric car driving range) That means other electric cars, like the BMW i3 (the most efficient of current electric cars), will get slightly better miles of range gained per hour of charging.